 The kind of light you require completely depends on your riding conditions.
 Read on to find out what kind of light is ideal for your riding environment.

 When riding in cities, you won’t have too much of a problem seeing things.
 Most streets are well lit.
 It is however more important to be seen.
 “Safety lights” are ideal in situations like these.
 These kinds of lights ensure your visibility with flashing mode options and wide-angle visibility.
 Flashing modes may seem overkill but they grab attention and give you that additional bit of safety.
-A good example of such a tail light would be the incredibly powerful LEZYNE STRIP DRIVE.
-At an impressive 150 Lumens, the Lezyne Strip Drive is great value for money.
+A good example of such a tail light would be the incredibly powerful LEZYNE STRIP DRIVE PRO.
+At a highly impressive 300 Lumens, the Lezyne Strip Drive Pro is great value for money.